 The pubic arch is a wide 4 finger span in the platypelloid, which is quite wide.
 A woman’s hips may seem slightly wider side-to-side than her weight would demand.

 In other words, a thin woman with a platypelloid pelvis has wide hips but her pelvis from front and back is quite narrow.
-Her sitz bones are quite wide apart, more than the width of her fist (if she can reach between them while lying down).
+The sitz bones are quite wide apart, more than the width of the person’s fist (if she can reach between them while lying down).

 The pelvic cavities of Gynecoid, Anthropoid, Android (narrowest at the bottom) and Platypelloid (widest at the bottom, narrow at the front to back at the top)